Patent Granted vs Published: Everything You Need to Know

 Electronic versions of published applications can now be found on the website for the USPTO by searching their online database.
 This was the biggest change to the patenting system in the United States so far.
 This has caused a bit of confusion as many still confused published patent applications for granted patents.

 If you need help with patent granted versus published, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.